-Employees auditing the operations, e.g. the risk control function, the compliance function and the internal audit, should be independent of the business units they are monitoring, have appropriate authorisations and resources and receive remuneration independent of the business areas they are reviewing.
+Employees who work on the auditing of the operations, e.g. the risk control function, the compliance function and the internal audit, should be independent of the business units they are monitoring, have appropriate authorisations and resources and receive remuneration independent of the business areas they are reviewing.

-Employees of control functions should always receive remuneration levels that allow the firm to employ qualified and experienced personnel to these functions.
+Employees of control functions should always receive remuneration that allows the firm to employ qualified and experienced personnel to these functions.

-Chapter 5 Disclosure of information on remuneration
+Chapter 5 Disclosure of information about remuneration

-Section 1 An account of the firm's remuneration shall be disclosed in conjunction with the adoption of the annual report.
+Information about the firm's remuneration should be disclosed in conjunction with the adoption of the annual report.